Suunto Spartan Sport Wrist HR Baro Preview

 Q: What about accuracy testing

-A: I’m definately going to do something more on accuracy.
+A: I’m definitely going to do something more on accuracy.
 I have had two ULTRA models and they were not as good as the SPORTs for GPS accuracy.
 The SPORTs have all been excellent with GPS accuracy (market-leading…unlike the Fenix 5X..oh dear).
-I always have tended to use just GPS unless under tree cover or in built-up areas and DCR has had something similar confirmed from Suunto on this point with the BARO bassically saying to turn off GLONASS unless near large buildings (Source: dcrainmker.com).
+I always have tended to use just GPS unless under tree cover or in built-up areas and DCR has had something similar confirmed from Suunto on this point with the BARO basically saying to turn off GLONASS unless near large buildings.

 Q: Any firmware updates FOR OUTDOORS functionality?